BrianWill/japanese_vocab/input.md

 Pros:

 - Grammar helps you understand things above your current natural level
-- Grammar is interesting and comforting
+- Grammar is interesting and provides confidence / comfort
 - Grammar knowledge useful for writing
 - Many of the most common words in a language have functions instead of meanings